dmckinnon/dmckinnon.github.io/_posts/2024-12-25-Skiing-and-learning.markdown

-Now I'm back into resort skiing, and thought "well this is easier than backcountry, since the terrain is a lot more predictable and often groomed".
+As of 2023 I'm back into resort skiing, and thought "well this is easier than backcountry, since the terrain is a lot more predictable and often groomed".
 I didn't focus on any particular learning, I just skied and had fun.
 While there's nothing wrong with this, it did mean that when things went wrong - I got chatter on my front tips, or was consistently slower, or even just generally struggled – I didn't understand why and also never got better.